sous-chefs/docker/README.md

 - `tls_ca_cert` - Trust certs signed only by this CA. Defaults to `ENV['DOCKER_CERT_PATH']` if set.
 - `tls_client_cert` - Path to TLS certificate file for docker cli.
 Defaults to `ENV['DOCKER_CERT_PATH']` if set
 - `tls_client_key` - Path to TLS key file for docker cli.
 Defaults to `ENV['DOCKER_CERT_PATH']` if set.
+- `buildargs` - A string, hash, or array containing build arguments.

 ### Examples